 For the booth, I needed the quilt to fit on a Twin bed.
 The one in the original pattern was more of a generous throw size than a true twin.
 I did a bit of math and was able to easily increase the size of the original quilt pattern.

 About the Gingham Daydream Quilt Pattern

 If you’re not familiar with this pattern, it’s one I released a few years ago.
 It’s made up of 3 “values” of fabric, light, medium, and dark.
 Those fabric values are then arranged in a way that the quilt, when finished, looks like gingham.

 This quilt is pretty close to my heart.
-A few years ago I attended a workshop at Craft South with Amy Butler and Anna Maria Horner.
-I brought the fabric for the quilt with me, along with a sketch of it on graph paper.
-I sat and worked on the layout for most of an afternoon.
+A few years ago, I attended a Craft South workshop with Amy Butler and Anna Maria Horner.
+I brought the fabric for the quilt with me and a sketch of it on graph paper.
+I sat and worked on the layout for most of the afternoon.
 Amy and Anna came over frequently to chat with me while I worked.
 It was one of those crazy “how did I get here??” kinda moments.

 The original quilt was stitched out of solid fabrics (I still need proper photos of it, but you can see it in the background of the photo above).
 More about the Craft South weekend HERE.

 You can easily make this quilt with solid fabric or print, or a combination of both.

 In this example, I’ve stitched it up in more fabric colors, so the quilt is not as monochromatic (the fabric line is from Oliver +S and has been out of print for a while).

 After I stitched up the quilt for my market booth, I went back to update and rewrite the pattern to include the larger size.
 While I was doing that I figured “what the hey” and went ahead and updated it to include 5 different sizes.